JacksonHagood/CPP_Basics/02_Variables/variables.md

 ## Arrays

 Arrays in C++ are very different from arrays in Python.
 An array in C++ is a **pointer** to a contiguous block of memory.
-Pointers will be discussed more in Section 09: Pointers.
-One result from this is that arrays in C++ cannot be resized once made (as the memory before and after the block might be in use).
-Techniques will be discussed later on how to get around this, but for now arrays are static.
+Pointers will be discussed more in Section 09: Pointers, but one result from this is that arrays in C++ cannot be resized once made (as the memory before and after the block might be in use).
+Techniques will be discussed later on how to get around this, but for now arrays are considered static.
 Arrays can be made similar to other variables. the `[]` operator can be used to index an array.

 ```C++
 int numArray[4]{5, 9, 12, 7}; // 4 * 4 = 16 bytes of memory